fegzycole/Billboard-Webscraper/README.md

 - git clone https://github.com/fegzycole/Billboard-Webscraper.git

-- cd Billboard-Webscraper
+- cd Billboard-Webscraper/bin

-- Type **bin/main.rb** in your terminal to run the executable
+- Type **ruby main.rb** in your terminal and press the enter button

 - A **song.txt** file consisting of the top 100 songs in json format is created in the root directory